lilblupig/joomla-resources/README.md

 ## Credits

 ### **Content**
-The content used for the website is drawn directly from the Joomla Documentation.
+The content used for the project is drawn directly from the Joomla Documentation.

 ### **Acknowledgements**
 Joomla Docs.